200sc/geva/README.md

-# GoEvo
+# Geva
 # Version 0.0.3

 Usage: see test files

-Run "go get -u "github.com/200sc/geva"" to pull this project into your GOPATH.
+Run `go get -u github.com/200sc/geva` to pull this project into your GOPATH.

 # New since 0.0.2